drix00/pysemeels/CONTRIBUTING.rst

 Fix ToDo
 ~~~~~~~~

-Also check the todo list for :ref:`Todo`.
+Also check the todo list for :ref:`todo:Todo`.

 Implement Features
 ~~~~~~~~~~~~~~~~~~